 When I started working with an elementary school-aged student with low vision, one of the first things their teacher mentioned was how the student would talk about how they couldn’t use a popular application that they needed for a classroom lesson.
 The teacher admitted that they weren’t sure why the student couldn’t use the application, because they assumed that all apps had to be accessible before they were made available on the app store or before they could be downloaded to a device, and they wondered if the student was just making excuses.
-While I definitely love the concept that all apps should be accessible before they can be used by the general public, that is not the case for many applications, and it’s easy to encounter inaccessible applications in a variety of settings.
+While I love the idea that all apps should be accessible before they can be used by the public, that is not the case for many applications, and it’s easy to encounter inaccessible applications in a variety of settings.

-In order to help the teacher with determining whether an app would be accessible for their student or not, I created a simple app accessibility checklist that they could complete, which would help them decide whether an app was accessible for their student or not.
+In order to help the teacher with determining whether an app would be accessible for their student or not, I created a basic app accessibility checklist that they could complete, which would help them decide whether an app was accessible for their student or not.
 While there is a lot more that goes into creating accessible applications, today I will be sharing the checklist I made so that users can check whether someone with low vision can use a given app.

 Can text be enlarged?

 Many applications support the device’s font settings and will display text that is the same size and style as the system font.
 On iOS devices, this is called supporting Dynamic Font, and apps that support Dynamic Font will show the same font size that is enabled within accessibility settings.
 Android has the same capability as well (though there is no known name for it), and it’s helpful for allowing users to be able to read the text at a comfortable level.